Speaker of the Lagos State House of Assembly

 The speaker of the Lagos State House of Assembly is the presiding officer of the Lagos State House of Assembly, elected by its membership.
 The Speaker is second in line of succession to the Lagos State governorship, after the deputy governor.
 The Speaker also represents the members of his or her constituency.
-Since inauguration of the state house of assembly on 2 October 1979, there have been 9 legislative assemblies with 7 representatives holding the office of Speaker.
-The current Speaker is Rt.
-Hon.
-Mudashiru Obasa who was elected on 8 June 2015.
+Since inauguration of the state house of assembly on 2 October 1979, there have been 10 legislative assemblies with 8 representatives holding the office of Speaker.
+The current Speaker is Mudashiru Obasa who was reinstated on 3 March 2025, following his impeachment in January.